shapeshed/shapeshed.com/content/posts/how_not_to_launch_a_browser.md

-{
-  "title": "How not to launch a browser",
-  "date": "2008-06-18T00:00:00+01:00",
++++
+date = "2008-06-18T00:00:00+01:00"
-  "description": "Mozilla's launch of Firefox 3 was a poorly conceived marketing exercise and has let down an excellent product. ", "tags": [
+description = "Mozilla's launch of Firefox 3 was a poorly conceived marketing exercise and has let down an excellent product. " tags = ["Browsers"] title = "How not to launch a browser"

-    "Browsers"
-  ]
-}
++++

 ## Some history